Simple Steps to Disable Wayland on Ubuntu

 Luckily, at the time of publishing, Ubuntu makes it incredibly easy to disable Wayland and move back to the older X window system.

-How to Disable or Enable Wayland on Ubuntu
+How to Disable Wayland on Ubuntu

 When you disable Wayland, your Ubuntu system will automatically switch back to using the older window system.
 This functionality might be removed in future versions, but hopefully, by then, all of the issues with using Wayland will have been ironed out.